idkr-client/idkr/README.md

 - Linux: Supported
 - macOS: Not supported, may or may not work

 Testings are greatly appreciated!
-Post test results and your thoughts in #client-feedback channel in the Discord.
+Post test results and your thoughts in #feedback channel in the Discord.

 ### Links
 - [Discord server](https://discord.gg/wEZbFFX)